mindspore-ai/docs/tutorials/training/source_en/advanced_use/convert_dataset.md

     writer.commit()
     ```

-    This example will generate `test.mindrecord0`, `test.mindrecord0.db`, `test.mindrecord1`, `test.mindrecord1.db`, `test.mindrecord2`, `test.mindrecord2.db`, `test.mindrecord3`, `test.mindrecord3.db`, totally eight files, called MindRecord dataset. `test.mindrecord0` and `test.mindrecord0.db` are called one MindRecord file, in which `test.mindrecord0` is the data file and `test.mindrecord0.db` is the index file.
+    This example will generate `test.mindrecord0`, `test.mindrecord0.db`, `test.mindrecord1`, `test.mindrecord1.db`, `test.mindrecord2`, `test.mindrecord2.db`, `test.mindrecord3`, `test.mindrecord3.db`, totally eight files, called MindRecord datasets. `test.mindrecord0` and `test.mindrecord0.db` are collectively referred to as a MindRecord file, where `test.mindrecord0` is the data file and `test.mindrecord0.db` is the index file.

     **Interface Description:**
-    - `write_raw_data`: write data to the memory.
+    - `write_raw_data`: write data to memory.
-    - `commit`: write the data in the memory to the disk.
+    - `commit`: write data in memory to disk.

 6. For adding data to the existing data format file, call the `open_for_append` API to open the existing data file, call the `write_raw_data` API to write new data, and then call the `commit` API to generate a local data file.